Information for Patients

 If you have a complaint or concern about the service you have received from the dentists or any of the staff working in this practice, please let us know.

 We operate a practice complaints procedure.
-Our complaint system adheres to national criteria.
+Our complaint policy adheres to national criteria.

 How to Complain